 - Christians in Science has done excellent work at drilling down on what the calling to particular scientific pursuits looks like with their “Being a Christian in…” series.

-- Sign up to join Drew and I for a webinar February 11 with Made to Flourish on this very topic.
+- Drew and I hosted a webinar on February 11, 2021 with Made to Flourish on this very topic.

 - This theme fits with what artist extraordinaire Makoto Fujimura calls “culture care.”